Spl0itable/nosflare/README.md

 ### Building

-Clone the `worker.js` file to your machine.
+Clone the repo to your machine and open `worker.js` in a file editor.
 Edit the contents of `relayInfo` and `relayIcon` as desired to customize the relay name, icon, etc.

 *Optional:*
 - Edit the `nip05Users` section to add usernames and their hex pubkey for NIP-05 verified Nostr address.